th2-net/th2-common-j/README.md

 }
 ```

-The `CommonFactory` reads a grpc's router configuration from the `grpc_router.json` file.
+The `CommonFactory` reads a gRPC router configuration from the `grpc_router.json` file.
 * enableSizeMeasuring - this option enables the gRPC message size measuring.
-Please note the feature decrease gRPC throughput.
+Please note the feature decreases gRPC throughput.
 Default value is false.
-* keepAliveInterval - number of seconds before each keep alive message.
+* keepAliveInterval - number of seconds between keep alive messages.
 Default value is 60
 * maxMessageSize - this option enables endpoint message filtering based on message size (message with size larger than option value will be skipped).
 By default, it has a value of `4 MB`.
 The unit of measurement of the value is number of bytes.

 ```json